 With prediabetes comes a high risk for developing type 2 diabetes.
 With diabetes comes:

 That is heavy stuff.
 Are you ready for the good news?
+There are several ways to increase reduced insulin sensitivity naturally.
 Weight loss has been shown to lower risk for type 2 diabetes.
 In a famous clinical trial among patients with prediabetes, weight loss lowered risk of diabetes by over 50% in: